Anubhob435/customer-service-agent-system/README.md

 ## Overview

 The Literati Library & Bookstore Customer Service Agent is designed to provide a seamless and personalized book discovery experience for customers.
-It leverages Gemini to understand customer reading preferences, offer tailored book recommendations, manage orders, and schedule reading consultations.
+It leverages Google Gemini API to understand customer reading preferences, offer tailored book recommendations, manage orders, and schedule reading consultations.
 The agent is designed to be friendly, empathetic, and highly knowledgeable about literature, ensuring that customers receive the best possible service.

 ## Agent Details